September 27, 2024

 The call came from our friend, Margarida, a Spotsylvania Sheriff’s deputy and former Marine.
 Our county’s oldest living veteran, 104-year-old Fred Moufang, had begun hospice care and wanted nothing more than to spend time with other Marines.

-Margarida led us to Fred’s second-floor bedroom in the house he shares with his daughter and son-in-law.
+Margarida led us to Fred’s second-floor bedroom in the house he shared with his daughter and son-in-law.
 A front-page newspaper article featuring Fred at age 102—even then the oldest living veteran in Spotsylvania—hung on the wall next to the door.

 Spotsylvania Sheriff’s Deputy Margarida Figueroa is friends with Fred Moufang, a 104-year-old veteran of World War II.